FOREST MANAGEMENT

 Monitoring carbon, water, and nutrient flows of our planted forests over the years has ensured the sustainable development and environmental balance of areas we operate in.
 That is why since 2008 we have supported the cooperative program Torre de Fluxo (Flow Tower)*, run by the Forest Studies and Research Institute (IIEF, “Instituto de Pesquisas e Estudos Florestais” in Portuguese), the French Center for Agricultural Research (CIRAD), and the University of São Paulo’s Luiz de Queiroz School of Agriculture (ESALQ/USP).

-It collects input for research on the best practices for responsible management, combining productivity and sustainability.
 In 2019, we renewed our participation it the program for another seven years.

-Valuable Conservation Areas
+High Conservation Value Areas (HCVAs)

-In these areas, we take measures to protect the identified values, such as banning hunting and fishing, property security, preventing and fighting wildfires, speed limits on roads, and controlling invasive species, as well as monitoring attributes found there.
 These actions contribute to preserving native vegetation and rare or endangered animal and plant species that are critically relevant to local communities and their traditions.

-In 2021, we reassessed all of our certified areas based on AAVC identification criteria (categories 1 and 4), encompassing 132,774.58 hectares that span 152 farms in the states of São Paulo, Minas Gerais, and Rio Grande do Sul.
+In 2021, we reassessed all of our certified areas based on HCVA identification criteria (categories 1 and 4), encompassing 132,774.58 hectares that span 152 farms in the states of São Paulo, Minas Gerais, and Rio Grande do Sul.
 The methodology and results were made available for consultation to some of our stakeholders, like universities, government agencies, researchers, and NGOs.

 Learn more about our Forestry Division